Storm Coordination Message #1 – Tuesday Evening 1/6/26-Late Wednesday AM 1/7/26 Freezing Rain/Icing Potential

 Hello to all…

-..SKYWARN Self-Activation with Amateur Radio Call-Up Nets will any severe thunderstorm/flood potential for Tuesday Afternoon and Evening.
-Pictures and videos of storm damage, hail, and flooding can be sent as a reply to this email, via our WX1BOX Facebook, X and Bluesky feeds or to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated..
+..SKYWARN Self-Activation with Amateur Radio Call-Up Nets will commence during the evening hours between 9 PM-12 AM with wrap-up nets early Saturday Morning for final snowfall totals in the Winter Weather Advisory area.
+If time allows, an updated coordination message will be posted with an Amateur Radio Net Schedule.
+Pictures/videos of the storm can be sent as a reply to this message via our WX1BOX Facebook/X/Bluesky feeds or to the email address pics@nsradio.org with credit given to the spotter unless otherwise indicated..

 NWS Boston/Norton Area Forecast Discussion: